Vortitron/energy-sensor-generator/README.md

 4. **Sensor Generation**:
    - **Automatic Mode**: If enabled in the config flow, sensors are generated when Home Assistant starts or the integration is reloaded.
    - **Manual Mode**: Users can trigger generation via a Lovelace button that calls the `energy_sensor_generator.generate_sensors` service.
-   - Duplicate sensors are avoided using unique IDs based on the power sensor’s name.
+   - Duplicate sensors are avoided using unique IDs based on the power sensor's name.

 5. **Energy Dashboard Integration**:
    - All generated sensors have `device_class: energy`, `state_class: total_increasing`, and `unit_of_measurement: kWh`, making them compatible with the Home Assistant Energy dashboard.